gitana/cloudcms-javascript-driver/README.md

 module.exports = CustomSession;
 ```

-## Custom Storage

-TODO: how to configure Memory vs Redis

-## Custom Driver

-TODO: how to configure a custom driver (XHR, etc)

-## Custom Cache

-TODO: how to configure custom caching for JSON responses

 ## Session

 When a session connects, it maintains an Access Token and a Refresh Token.
 The Access Token is passed as a bearer